Wildsong/ol-react/README.md

 To understand what each element does, read the [OpenLayers API documentation](http://openlayers.org/en/latest/apidoc/).

+I experimented for months with making the source a property of the layer component and just went back!
+So I don't even have to change the documentation!

 ### Styles

 Styles are declared using a JSON object, passing through the properties you'd like on the final object.